Cleaning up local git repos

 This only deletes the remote references to these branches,

-if they have been deleted on origin
+if they have been deleted on origin - it doesn't delete them locally.

 It does however clean-up views you get of the current code, and removes some git cruft locally.